 Take Credit for Your Successes

-This is a very simple idea, however it can have a profoundly positive impact on raising your levels of self-esteem.
+This is a straightforward idea.
+However, it can have a profoundly positive impact on raising your levels of self-esteem.

-When you deflect credit for your successes, you are denying yourself the opportunity to gain something of value from the experience.
-And because there is no psychological reward, there is no emotional gratification, and this will have a tendency to keep you in a weak state-of-mind that provides you with no avenue for further emotional growth and development.
+When you deflect credit for your successes, you deny yourself the opportunity to gain something of value from your experience.
+And because there is no psychological reward, there is no emotional gratification, and this will tend to keep you in a weak state-of-mind that provides you with no avenue for further emotional growth and development.